communitybridge/docs/Easycla_pre_requisites/EasyCLA_pre_requisite.md

 You are a _Corporate CLA manager_ \(CCLA manager\) if you are the person authorized to manage the list of approved contributors under your company’s Corporate CLA.

+As the CLA Manager or the CLA signatory, **Fill out this pre-requisite form to provide the following information** : [Pre-requisite form for CLA Manager](https://forms.gle/RiW8CVBxX7QTE9JQA)

+- Linux Foundation Identification (LFID)
+- Project details
+- Company details

+The CLA ADministrator team will get back within a week.
+If you have any questions, contact the CLA Support team.

-As the CLA Manager or the CLA signatory, following are the **pre-requisites** for the CLA tasks after you Sign In to the CLA Corporate Console:
+Following are the CLA tasks after you Sign In to the CLA Corporate Console:

 1. CLA manager: Add a Company to a Project.
 1. CLA signatory: Sign a Corporate CLA on behalf of the company and Review and Sign a Corporate CLA by Request—this signatory has legal authority to sign documents on behalf of the company.
 1. CLA manager: Whitelist Contributors—each whitelist applies to the project for which the company has signed a Corporate CLA.

-**Fill out this pre-requisite form to provide information** : [Pre-requisite form for CLA Manager](https://forms.gle/RiW8CVBxX7QTE9JQA)

-With this responsibility, you use EasyCLA to:

-* Add companies to a project.
-* Whitelist contributors.

 ### Corporate CLA Signatory